chas-academy/u02-redesign-grupp-5/docs/4SprintFour.md

 Concern: I've observed challenges in managing time effectively due to our tight schedule.
 This may impact the thoroughness of our work and overall assignment quality.

-    - Matewos:

-    - Mikael:

-    - Khaled:
+---

 - Louise

+---

+Four weeks with one speint a week was a good set up that worked well for us.
+We had 3 meeting a week 3 first weeks then everday last week.

+---

-  - Improvements/changes in any aspect of the project?
+### Improvements/changes in any aspect of the project?

     - Nejat:

 **Recommendations for Improvement:**

 **Time Management and Planning:**